com-480-data-visualization/project-2023-ak_team/Milestone2.md

 - Implement interaction for displaying movie information:

-    Add click event listeners to the links and display movie information, including posters, when a link is clicked.
+    Add click event listeners to the nodes and links in the graph to display corresponding information.
+When a node is clicked it should display the list of movies in which the actor has played.
+Under the graph should appear the movies covers and the graphs showing the genres in which the actor has participated in.

 - Add filtering options for genre and date: